Myth and Legend in Literature and Art

 The Specimen Book

-Over the years, whilst collecting these various books and putting together the two editions I stumbled across a particular rarity that I am beginning to wonder had been a one-off.
+Over the years, whilst collecting these various books and putting together the three editions I stumbled across a particular rarity that I am beginning to wonder had been a one-off.
 At an auction house I saw what was listed as a Gresham Publishing Specimen Book.
 Blind embossed on the books cover is ‘Myth and Legend in Literature and Art’, whilst on the spine is embossed ‘Myths’ in white.
 Inside the front cover is tipped a plate stating, ‘This specimen book is the property of The Gresham Publishing Company Ltd. London’ and the title page states ‘Prospectus, Specimen Pages and Plates’ above the books title.

 As with all the other volumes no date is provided although the first page again details the series, listing volumes 1-10 which helps us place this book sometime between 1924 and 1930, prior to the publication of the third edition.
 The first section is the prospectus itself, giving a brief synopsis of each volume, done in alphabetical order.
 The following section provides the preface, contents and first few pages of each book accompanied by a large selection of the art plates for each volume.